Megaphone Interview: “The fine art of shaking things up”

 Are you ready for some Christmas Cheer?
 I know I’ll be raising a glass to celebrate the December issue of Megaphone Magazine.
 It’s chock-a-block full of great articles on Vancouver’s lively indie comedy scene, a gender equality scandal in soccer, the story behind the Hope in Shadows calendar — and a profile of me as a “Victoria artist/activist”.
 Read Quinn MacDonald’s article, “The fine art of shaking things up” in Megaphone.
 The magazine is sold in Vancouver and Victoria by homeless and low-income vendors.
 (See the vendors and links below).

 “Most recently, James has been setting her artistic focus on matters of international and personal significance.
 Last year, she published Banned on the Hill, a book recounting her experiences of being censored by the federal government when they blacklisted a planned European art tour that questioned tar sands development.
-Closer to home, she launched a creative campaign called “Human Rights Should Never Be Disabled,” an effort to publicly raise awareness of human rights violations against people with disabilities — including people like her sister Teresa… “Franke’s art is message-orientated art.
+Closer to home, she launched a creative campaign called “Human Rights Should Be For Everybody,” an effort to publicly raise awareness of human rights violations against people with disabilities — including people like her sister Teresa… “Franke’s art is message-orientated art.
 It’s not art for art’s sake,” Bill says.
 Of their shared background in advertising through a firm they cofounded in 1989 called The James Gang, “we want to get people’s attention,” he continues.
 “We want to change their thinking about the world in some way.”

 Happy holidays from Megaphone!